James Young Simpson

 Simpson's intellectual interests ranged from archaeology to an almost taboo subject at the time: hermaphroditism.
 He was an early advocate of the use of midwives in the hospital environment.
 Many prominent women also consulted him for their gynaecological problems.
-Simpson wrote Homœopathy, its Tenets and Tendencies refuting the ideas put forward by Hahnemann.
+Simpson wrote Homœopathy, its Tenets and Tendencies, refuting the ideas put forward by Hahnemann.

-His services as an early founder of gynaecology and proponent of hospital reform were rewarded with a knighthood and by 1847 he had been appointed as physician to the Queen in Scotland.
+His services as an early founder of gynaecology and proponent of hospital reform were rewarded with a knighthood, and by 1847 he had been appointed as physician to the Queen in Scotland.
+Queen Victoria also used anaesthesia for her childbirth, resulting in a significant increase of popularity in anaesthesia.

 Simpson was a close friend of Sir David Brewster, and was present at his deathbed.
 His contribution to the understanding of the anaesthetic properties of chloroform had a major impact on surgery.

 Education and early career

 James Simpson was born in Bathgate, a younger son of Mary Jervais and David Simpson, a baker.
 He attended the local school, and in 1825, at the age of 14, entered the University of Edinburgh to study for an arts degree.
-Two years later he began his medical studies at the University, graduating with an MBChB.
+Two years later he began his medical studies at the university, graduating with an MBChB.
 He became a licentiate of the Royal College of Surgeons of Edinburgh in 1830 and received his MD in 1832.
 While at University he took additional classes including those delivered by the surgeon Robert Liston.
 As a result of the quality of his MD thesis on inflammation, Professor of Pathology John Thomson took him on as his assistant.

 As a student he became a member and then Senior President of the Royal Medical Society, initiating a lifelong interest in the Society's advancement.
 His first role was as a general practitioner in the Stockbridge district based at 2 Deanhaugh Street, and at the age of 28, he succeeded James Hamilton as Professor of Medicine and Midwifery at the University of Edinburgh.

-Simpson's most significant contribution to medicine was the introduction of anaesthesia to childbirth, however he also improved the design of obstetric forceps that to this day are known in obstetric circles as "Simpson's Forceps", as well as designing the Air Tractor in 1838.
-The Air Tractor was the earliest known vacuum extractor to assist childbirth, however the method did not become popular until the invention of the ventouse over a century later.
+Simpson's most significant contribution to medicine was the introduction of anaesthesia to childbirth; however, he also improved the design of obstetric forceps that to this day are known in obstetric circles as "Simpson's Forceps", as well as designing the Air Tractor in 1838.
+The Air Tractor was the earliest known vacuum extractor to assist childbirth; however, the method did not become popular until the invention of the ventouse over a century later.

 With regards to religion Simpson was a devout adherent of the Free Church of Scotland, but he refused to sign the Westminster Confession of Faith, because of what he believed to be its literal interpretation of the book of Genesis.

-Simpson's principle residence was Strathavon Lodge, but he also kept a town house at 52 Queen Street, Edinburgh, and a country house near Bathgate.
+Simpson's principal residence was Strathavon Lodge, but he also kept a town house at 52 Queen Street, Edinburgh, and a country house near Bathgate.
 The family seat was Strathavon, Linlithgow.